 Pan Card Structure Under New Series

 Pan card structure under new series: Since a taxpayer can make payment of taxes or have monetary transactions anywhere in India.
 A unique all India taxpayer-identification number is essential for linking and processing transactions/documents relating to a taxpayer on computers, as also for data matching.

 Therefore, a new series of Permanent Account Number was devised which took care of the above limitations.
 When compared to today, the definition of what is pan no is different.
 Section 139A of the Act was amended w.e.f.
 1.7.95 to enable allotment of PAN under new series to persons residing in areas notified by the Board.

 Applications for PAN allotment under the new series became mandatory in Delhi, Mumbai, and Chennai on 1.6.96, and in the rest of the country on 11.2.98.
 This is the evolution of the pan card over time.
 This was all about the history of pan cards or the pan card history| information about pan

 What are the objectives of introducing new series of PAN?

-PAN was introduced keeping in view the following objectives:
+You know what is pan no?
+In Pan card history, PAN card structure was introduced keeping in view the following objectives: